joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/06/world/europe/munich-car-attack-driver-sentence.html

 ****\
-`Humanoid robots are still a nascent technology, but they expected to operate in more environments like factories, warehouses, stores and, eventually, homes.`\
+`Humanoid robots are still a nascent technology, but they are expected to operate in more environments like factories, warehouses, stores and, eventually, homes.`\
 https://www.nytimes.com/video/embedded/business/100000011076861/Biz-China-Robot-IPO-video-2.html

 ****\